Birendra of Nepal: Fall of the Panchayat system

-Some historians and anti-egalitarians blame Birendra solely for the fall of Panchayat regime.
+Some historians and anti-egalitarians blame Birendra solely for the fall of the Panchayat regime.
 During the 1980s, the restraints that he had eased against political organizations provided a breeding ground for political parties which had previously been powerless and virtually non-existent until then.

 Personality

 From a very young age, Birendra was described by his Eton teachers as a kind prince.
 He was remembered by his Eton classmates as a "very, very nice bloke who was embarrassed when his full title was read out at the school assembly."
-Very famous Nepalese media personality, Neer Shah describe Birendra as kind and development loving king.
-Royalist around the king and various scholars define him as a simple king who was able to listen to others view.
-They also criticize him for his weakness of not being able to deny the requests of people around him and his habit to act like a clerk and work himself rather than order others.
+Noted Nepalese media personality Neer Shah described Birendra as kind and development loving king.
+Royalists around the king and various scholars define him as a simple king who was able to listen to others' views.
+They also criticized him for his weakness of not being able to deny the requests of people around him and his habit to act like a clerk and work himself rather than order others.

 Birendra allowed the 2036 B.S.
 Janmat Sangraha (1980 Referendum) which was considered a move towards democracy.
 However, the leaders advocating for democracy and historians have claimed that the referendum was rigged.
-After People's Movement I that resulted in few hundred deaths, he established a constitutional monarchy in Nepal.
+After the People's Movement I, he established a constitutional monarchy in Nepal.

 Some historians have speculated that Birendra's democratic views and simple nature may have led to the success of the People's Movement I (1990).
 He is credited for introducing SAARC in Asia in order to strengthen the foreign relations of Nepal with the other South Asian countries.

-Memorial
+Health

+Birendra was diagnosed with coronary artery disease.
+In November 1999, he suffered a mild heart attack and was admitted to the Cromwell Hospital in London, where he underwent angioplasty.

+Memorials

-Many structures, institutions and honors have been built in the memory of King Birendra.
-Monuments erected in his name were renamed after the restoration of the parliament in 2063 BS and the end of the monarchy in 2065 BS.
-After the political changes of 2063 BS, an attempt was made to rename the highway built in the name of the king as Lok Marg.
+Many structures, institutions and honors have been named after King Birendra.
+Monuments erected in his name were renamed after the restoration of the parliament in 2006 and the end of the monarchy in 2008.
+After the political changes of 2006, an attempt was made to rename the highway built in the name of the king as Lok Marg.